Perpetual Succession: Meaning and Advantages

 Meaning of Perpetual Succession

-Perpetual succession is a legal concept that refers to an organization’s perpetual or continuous existence, typically a corporation or a company, regardless of ownership, management, or membership changes.
+Perpetual succession is a legal concept that refers to an organisation’s perpetual or continuous existence, typically a corporation or a company, regardless of ownership, management, or membership changes.
 In simpler terms, the organization continues to exist and operate even when key individuals, such as owners or directors, change due to various circumstances like retirement, death, or the sale of shares.

 Advantages of Perpetual Succession